spectralDNS/shenfun/docs/source/gettingstarted.rst

 -----------

 The :mod:`.integrators` module contains some interator classes that can be used to integrate a solution forward in time.
-However, for now these integrators are only implemented for purely Fourier tensor product spaces.
+For now there is only one integrator :class:`.IRK3` that can be used for non-Fourier function spaces.
+The other three integrators can only be used for purely Fourier tensor product spaces.

-There are currently 3 different integrator classes
+    * :class:`.IRK3`: Third order implicit Runge-Kutta

-    * :class:`.RK4`: Runge-Kutta fourth order
+    * :class:`.RK4`: Explicit Runge-Kutta fourth order (Fourier only)
-    * :class:`.ETD`: Exponential time differencing Euler method
+    * :class:`.ETD`: Exponential time differencing Euler method (Fourier only)
-    * :class:`.ETDRK4`: Exponential time differencing Runge-Kutta fourth order
+    * :class:`.ETDRK4`: Exponential time differencing Runge-Kutta fourth order (Fourier only)

 See, e.g.,
 H. Montanelli and N. Bootland "Solving periodic semilinear PDEs in 1D, 2D and